mr-islam/qawl/README.md

 **Packaging**: Linux and Windows was done on my personal Linux machine using `yarn dist`; packaging Mac attempted using Travis and `yarn release`.

+### Wontfix:

+- Mobile devices will not be supported; there are already amazing native apps built for them which do the job very well.
+- This is meant to replicate the mushaf, so single-page view won't be supported